awsdocs/amazon-chime-user-guide/doc_source/chat-features.md

 To send a code block in an Amazon Chime chat message, type `/code` followed by a space at the beginning of your message\.
 Copy and paste your code block into the message\.
 Press **Enter** to send\.

-The following example demonstrates how to send a code block in a Amazon Chime chat message\.
+The following example demonstrates how to send a code block in an Amazon Chime chat message\.

 ```
 /code CreateBotRequest createBotRequest = new CreateBotRequest()